sarg3nt/go-dev-container/README.md

 ## Using `mise` to Manage Go Versions

+[mise](https://mise.jdx.dev/) is a development environment setup tool based on `asdf` but much faster.
+See the [mise about](https://mise.jdx.dev/about.html) page for more information.

 1. Copy the `.mise.toml` file from the root of this repo to your project's root and modify it as needed.
 1. The provided `.devcontainer` will automatically call `mise install` to install the custom versions of the applications.
 1. After the container is started and you exec into it, `mise` will automatically install the app versions listed in the `.mise.toml` file.